jdcarroll/honestNetworking/README.md

 ```
 $ gulp
 ```
-### known Bugs
+### Known Bugs

 1. Nmap does take a few minutes to run and complete so if devices don't load right away.

-2. after you run the install script eventhough the browser kickoff you may need to do a page refresh to see the project.
+2. After you run the install script even though the browser gets kicked off you may need to do a page refresh to see the project.